 rather than just speeding up my normal walk.)
 And when I do this for dz on

-nd, I strt lsgng wgt nd I nd t hv xtr dnnrs.
+nd, I strt losgng weigt nd I need to eat xtr dnnrs.
 If I asked someone a

-question or tried conversing, their sloooow responssses annd slowww
+question or tried conversing, their sloooow responssses annd sloowww

-public, you'll encounter enormous social pressure.
-The same happens if
+public, you'll encounter enormous social pressure to stop.
+The same

 you vacation in a country where things go at a different speed.
-Everyone
+Every

 behaving "abnormally."
 How far can this be pushed?
 If we "live 3x